saptadi73/fastapi-santri/app/docs/API_DOCUMENTATION.md

 ```

 ### Get Score by Santri ID
-Retrieve latest score for a santri.
+Retrieve **latest saved score** for a santri from database.
+Returns the most recent calculation.

 ```
 GET /api/scoring/santri/{santri_id}